2016 Champion of Champions

-The 2016 Dafabet Champion of Champions was a professional non-ranking snooker tournament that took place between 7 and 12 November 2016 at the Ricoh Arena in Coventry, England.
+The 2016 Champion of Champions (officially the 2016 Dafabet Champion of Champions) was a professional non-ranking snooker tournament that took place between 7 and 12 November 2016 at the Ricoh Arena in Coventry, England.
 It was the fourth staging of the tournament since it was revived in 2013.
 In the United Kingdom the tournament was broadcast on ITV4.

 Neil Robertson was the defending champion, but he was beaten 2–4 in the Group 1 semi-final by Stuart Bingham.

 Prize fund

 The breakdown of prize money for 2016 is shown below: